 For information call 215-580-7145 or log on to www.septa.org.

-- Academy of Adult Learning at Temple University
+- Leadership and Career Studies at Temple University

 The Academy supports individuals with developmental disabilities to fully participate in classes and community life at Temple.
 Day and evening classes offer an opportunity for students to pursue their individual interests in a wide variety of subjects.